 Along with most dairy products, there are several other human foods that your cat should never eat.
 Many of the foods on this list are toxic to cats or can cause serious health problems.

-Even though it is probably fine for your cat to have an occasional lick of plain, unsweetened yogurt, it is not necessary for their health, nor is it beneficial.
-The risks outweigh the benefits.
+Even though it is probably fine for your cat to have an occasional lick of plain, unsweetened yogurt, it is not necessary for them, and the risks outweigh the benefits.
 After all, no one wants their cat to have an upset stomach.
-You are better off offering a small, safe, occasional fruit or vegetable treat if you want to share a snack with your cat.
+If you are looking into offering yogurt as a probiotic, please speak to your veterinarian beforehand, and keep in mind that cat-specific probiotic supplements are now available in the market.